mathisnozais/MycPten/README.md

 #### Docker and Singularity images
-Singularity/Docker images and Robj are all availabe in Zenodo : link
+Singularity/Docker images and Robj are all availabe in Zenodo : https://doi.org/10.5281/zenodo.4636520